 - If the answer is yes, or if the Council denies our request to review a favorable Level 3 Appeal decision, the appeals process may or may not be over.
 We will decide whether to appeal this decision to Level 5.
-Unlike a decision at Level 2 (Independent Review Organization), we have the right to appeal a Level 4 decision that is favorable to you - if we decide not to appeal the decision, we must authorize or provide you with the service within 60 calendar days after receiving the Council's decision - if we decide to appeal the decision, we will let you know in writing - If the answer is no or if the Council denies the review request, the appeals process may or may not be over - if you decide to accept this decision that turns down your appeal, the appeals process is over - if you do not want to accept the decision, you might be able to continue to the next level of the review process.
+Unlike a decision at Level 2 (Independent Review Organization), we have the right to appeal a Level 4 decision that is favorable to you if the value of the item or medical service meets the required dollar value - if we decide not to appeal the decision, we must authorize or provide you with the service within 60 calendar days after receiving the Council's decision - if we decide to appeal the decision, we will let you know in writing - If the answer is no or if the Council denies the review request, the appeals process may or may not be over - if you decide to accept this decision that turns down your appeal, the appeals process is over - ♦ if you do not want to accept the decision, you might be able to continue to the next level of the review process.
 If the Council says no to your appeal, the notice you get will tell you whether the rules allow you to go on to a Level 5 Appeal.
 If the rules allow you to go on, the written notice will also tell you whom to contact and what to do next if you choose to continue with your appeal